No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 .. index:: !script kiddie

+shell script
+  A text file that contains a sequence of commands for a Unix-based operating system.

+.. index:: !shell script

 vulnerability
   A weakness in a system, network, or other entity, which makes the entity open to abuse or attack.